cerb/cerb.github.io/_docs/bots/behaviors/dictionaries.md

 * Return the `latest_message_sender_org_name` key from the organization record.

 Once a record has been expanded, its keys are included in the dictionary and subsequent lookups are very fast.

+When working with multiple dictionaries, it's also possible to expand the same keys on all of them as a single operation.
+For instance, when expanding the `group_` keys on a set of ticket dictionaries, many of them may refer to the same group, and its record is only loaded once.

 # References